BenAlston/stalkie_ref_genome_assembly/lab_book/assembly.md

   - if this fails, generate blast files for meigenni_5 and continue with that sample

 **Summary:**
-* Encontered errors in the mapping stage probably due to the high repeat content in the genome I was trying.
-It is probably worth reducing the duplication levels before continuing with this bit.
+* Encontered errors in the mapping stage in dalmanni_6, potentially corrupted .fa file.
+Rerunning with a new .fa didn't fix, it seems to be from some mismatch between the dalmanni_6 .bam and .fa
+* will try the blobtools step with another assembly and see if it works
+  - blast has been run for whitei_1,2&3, so i'll try these assemblies instead

 ### **Blast**
 * Remote searches take too long, so installing the Blast nt db